Mwesigye-Nicholas/React-Basic-Projects/RandomColorGenerator/README.md

    ```bash
    cd RandomColorGenerator
    ```
-3. Open the `index.html` file in your web browser.
+3. run ```npm run dev, copy the link and paste in chrome then press Enter button.

 ## 🎉 Usage